oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 **Application Continuity** makes planned maintenance activities and unplanned outages transparent for end-users by recovering the in-flight work of impacted database sessions.

 Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Draining and Application Continuity from an Oracle connection pool (UCP).

+### Why using UCP ?

+Managing the connection pool from [UCP](https://docs.oracle.com/en/database/oracle/oracle-database/21/jjucp/index.html) if often the easiest way for a Java application to take full advantage of Application Continuity.

+This implementation of a JDBC connection pool, delivered as a jar file, is a free piece of software (UCP is delivered under Oracle Free Use Terms and Conditions).
+Its main advantage is that it leverages transparently many high availability and performance features available through an Oracle Real Application Clusters (Oracle RAC) database.

-UCP provides explicit request boundaries on check-out and check-in of connections, which makes Application Continuity easy to use.
+These features include Fast Connection Failover (FCF), Run-time connection Load Balancing (RLB), and Connection Affinity.
+Furthermore, UCP provides explicit request boundaries on check-in and check-out of connections, which makes Application Continuity easy to use.

+### What's in the workshop

 This workshop is based on a compute instance (a demo application) connected to a 2-node DBCS RAC.
 The demo application is a simple Java program using a 21c client.
 Its code shows how to create and use a Universal Connection Pool to the RAC.